FlaxEngine/FlaxDocs/manual/graphics/cameras/index.md

 ## Orthographic scale (orthographic mode only)

 If a camera has the **Use Perspective** value unchecked, then it will use orthographic projection.
 The **orthographic scale** changes the camera frustum size, and has the effect of zooming in or out of the scene.

+To have more precise over projection use **Orthographic Size** property that defines the exact size (if not set to `0` which uses viewport size).

 | Orthographic scale: 0.3 | Orthographic scale: 1 |
 |--------|--------|